sonic-net/SONiC/doc/otn/otn_otss_hld.md

 <img src="../../images/otn/linecardmgrd-flow.png" alt="otss linecardmgrd flow" style="zoom: 30%;" />

 Because the OTSS supports the multi-ASIC architecture, there are multiple OTSS instances in a multi-slots OTN device.
 In this flow, it illustrates the linecard in the slot 1 as an example.
-By default, there is no linecard data in the state_db, so the linecardmgrd keeps looping the linecard `power-admin-state` until it changes to `POWER_ENABLED`.
+By default, there is no linecard data in the state_db, so the linecardmgrd keeps looping the linecard `power-admin-state` in state_db until it changes to `POWER_ENABLED`.
 If a linecard is inserted into a slot, the PMON container has to generate the linecard data in the state_db and update the `power-admin-state` to `POWER_ENABLED` when the linecard is powered on.
 1. User provision the linecard type, the sonic-cfggen can generate the target linecard default configurations and load these configurations into config_db
 2. The linecardmgrd subscribe the linecard tables in config_db, it starts to handle these linecard configurations
 3. The linecardmgrd keeps waiting until the linecard status in state_db is power enabled.